 Kroger (KR) Advances While Market Declines: Some Information for Investors

 The investment community will be closely monitoring the performance of Kroger in its forthcoming earnings report.
-The company is predicted to post an EPS of $0.91, indicating a 5.21% decline compared to the equivalent quarter last year.
-Alongside, our most recent consensus estimate is anticipating revenue of $34.09 billion, indicating a 0.69% upward movement from the same quarter last year.
+In that report, analysts expect Kroger to post earnings of $0.91 per share.
+This would mark a year-over-year decline of 5.21%.
+Meanwhile, our latest consensus estimate is calling for revenue of $34.09 billion, up 0.69% from the prior-year quarter.

 Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $4.45 per share and revenue of $148.99 billion.
 These totals would mark changes of -6.51% and -0.7%, respectively, from last year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 0.11% decrease.
-Right now, Kroger possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Currently, Kroger is carrying a Zacks Rank of #3 (Hold).

-Looking at valuation, Kroger is presently trading at a Forward P/E ratio of 12.1.
-This denotes a discount relative to the industry's average Forward P/E of 13.25.
+In terms of valuation, Kroger is presently being traded at a Forward P/E ratio of 12.19.
+This indicates a discount in contrast to its industry's Forward P/E of 13.15.

-Investors should also note that KR has a PEG ratio of 0.84 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-As the market closed yesterday, the Retail - Supermarkets industry was having an average PEG ratio of 1.85.
+We can also see that KR currently has a PEG ratio of 0.84.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+By the end of yesterday's trading, the Retail - Supermarkets industry had an average PEG ratio of 1.82.

 The Retail - Supermarkets industry is part of the Retail-Wholesale sector.
 This industry currently has a Zacks Industry Rank of 30, which puts it in the top 12% of all 250+ industries.